 It also comes with two of our CR123 non-rechargeable batteries.
 Now, you can put two CR123 batteries into your flashlight and it will run the flashlight, but they are not rechargeable and you'll just have to keep buying more ones.
 So, those are just for if both are your batteries are not charged and you're like, "Oh, well I need to use it right now so I'll put these two in."
 That's basically what that's in there for.

-Now, the Fenix PD35 tactical.
+Now, onto the Fenix PD35 TAC.
 The tactical edition of the Fenix PD35 remains pocket size and has a higher performance and focus on tactical employment.
-It goes from outdoor use to law enforcement, and you can count on the Fenix PD35 tactical to deliver reliable and powerful lighting.
+It goes from outdoor use to law enforcement, and you can count on the Fenix PD35 TAC to deliver reliable and powerful lighting.
 Now, it's modes are a little bit different.
-It has the tactical mode and the outdoor mode.
+It has the Tactical Mode and the Outdoor Mode.

-First I'm gonna touch base on the outdoor mode.
-The outdoor mode is the same thing as the PD35.
-All of their modes.
+First I'm gonna touch base on the Outdoor Mode.
+The Outdoor Mode is the same thing as the PD35.
 It has the five modes: Turbo, high, mid, low, and eco.
 And then it has the strobe function.
 Outdoor's the same thing as the PD35 on how to use it and everything else.
-But it does change in lumens because tactical comes with the max level 1000 lumens, and the PD35 regular comes with the max of 960.
+But it does change in lumens because tactical comes with the max level 1000 lumens, and the PD35 V3 regular comes with the max of 1700.

-Now with the turbo, it goes 1000 lumens with an hour and 10 minutes of runtime constant.
-And then it goes high is 500 lumens, two hours and 55 minutes.
-Then mid is 200 lumens with eight hours and 30 minutes.
-And low is 60 lumens with 29 hours and 15 minutes, and eco is eight lumens with 140 hours.
+Now with the turbo, it goes 1000 lumens with 1 hour and 10 minutes of runtime constant.
+And then high is 500 lumens, 2 hours and 55 minutes.
+Then mid is 200 lumens with 8 hours and 30 minutes.
+And low is 60 lumens with 29 hours and 15 minutes, and eco is 8 lumens with 140 hours.
 Then the strobe is 1000 lumens like it usually is, and the strobe will always be on turbo.
 If there's a strobe in any light that we sell it will always activate in turbo.

-The tactical mode will always turn on in turbo when you switch it from outdoor mode, though.
-So, it's always gonna be in turbo when you switch from outdoor.
-And then the tactical mode there's three different brightness modes.
-There's turbo, which is 1000 lumens, of course, the same as outdoor mode.
+The Tactical Mode will always turn on in turbo when you switch it from outdoor mode, though.
+So, it's always gonna be in turbo when you switch from Outdoor.
+And then with the Tactical Mode there are three different brightness modes.
+There's turbo, which is 1000 lumens, of course, the same as Outdoor Mode.
 And you can switch between those like I said switching half press, and then it goes low and then strobe.
 So, it depends on whatever you want, you can quickly switch through the three different modes.
-And with that, that's about it with the tactical mode.
+And with that, that's about it with the Tactical Mode.

 And then they have the Fenix ARE-X2 smart charger, which, like I said, is a really good charger.
 And then the two Fenix 2900 batteries that will work for 18650's.
 The waterproof battery holder and two CR123 non-rechargeable batteries and a wall adapter.
 So, the only thing that changes between the two bundles is the diffuser and then the two tactical pieces on the tactical bundle, which is the ALG-01 and the AER-02, so those are the only differences.
 They come with the same things, otherwise the chargers, the batteries, the waterproof holder, and the wall adapter.